Faster-than-light

 Because the sphere travels faster than light, the observer sees nothing until it has already passed.
 Then, two images appear: one of the sphere arriving (on the right) and one of it departing (on the left).

-Faster-than-light (superluminal or supercausal) travel and communication are the conjectural propagation of matter or information faster than the speed of light in vacuum (c).
+Faster-than-light (superluminal or supercausal) travel and communication are the hypothetical propagation of matter or information faster than the speed of light in vacuum (c).
 The special theory of relativity implies that only particles with zero rest mass (i.e., photons) may travel at the speed of light, and that nothing may travel faster.

 Particles whose speed exceeds that of light (tachyons) have been hypothesized, but their existence would violate causality and would imply time travel.
 The scientific consensus is that they do not exist.

 According to all observations and current scientific theories, matter travels at slower-than-light (subluminal) speed with respect to the locally distorted spacetime region.
 Speculative faster-than-light concepts include the Alcubierre drive, Krasnikov tubes, traversable wormholes, and quantum tunneling.
 Some of these proposals find loopholes around general relativity, such as by expanding or contracting space to make the object appear to be travelling greater than c.
 Such proposals are still widely believed to be impossible as they still violate current understandings of causality, and they all require fanciful mechanisms to work (such as requiring exotic matter).